bertrandmartel/bluetooth-hci-decoder/README.md

 ##Test

-A small test is provided extracting HCI frames from a btsnoop file decoded with https://github.com/akinaru/btsnoop-decoder
+A small test program is provided extracting HCI frames from a btsnoop file decoded with https://github.com/akinaru/btsnoop-decoder

 Syntax : ``./hci-decoder-test <snoop_file>``